neo4j-drivers/neo4j-drivers.github.io/driver_api/driver-api-specification.md

 * Each database in a cluster has its own **raft group**, each database has its own routing table.

-  In other words, the leader/core/read-replica of each database in a cluster can be different from each other.
+  In other words, the leader/core/read-replica for each database in a cluster can be different.

 * There is a **default database** for a single instance and/or a cluster.